 What is Retargeting?

-Retargeting is able to track consumer behavior through a snippet called a pixel.
+Re-targeting is able to track consumer behaviour through a snippet called a pixel.
 A pixel, or tag, is a necessary code that is placed on the website in order to collect user information.
 This pixel is unnoticeable to users and will not affect the performance of your website.

-Once you have composed your retargeting list, compose a campaign that will be relevant to their past online behavior.
+Once you have composed your re-targeting list, compose a campaign that will be relevant to their past online behaviour.
 While you can create a variety of campaigns, try creating something that will persuade the consumer to convert.
 For example, someone was interested in a t-shirt on your website.
 They loved it so much they put it in their cart, but they didn’t love it enough to purchase it.
-Knowing this information, you can create a retargeting ad with a special offer, such as free shipping, to encourage a conversion.
+Knowing this information, you can create a re-targeting ad with a special offer, such as free shipping, to encourage a conversion.

-Here at DFM, we have website design experts that understand the importance of the retargeting pixel.
+Here at DFM, an Internet Marketing Agency Miami, we have website design experts that understand the importance of the re-targeting pixel.
 Let us aid your website or business page to further your marketing strategies.
-Contact us at 305-537-6271 or visit our website www.digitalfuturemarketing.com.